-First Vaccines—Start the puppy or kitten series at the first check-up (review our Vaccinations page for more information).
+First Vaccines—Start the puppy or kitten series at the first check-up.
 Of course, your new pet will need to see the doctor for a personalized puppy or kitten series schedule.

 First Itch—Never use over the counter parasite control for your puppy or kitten—it is often toxic.
 Your pet’s doctor will put together a parasite control plan with you at their first check-up.